 At this point, it’s beyond the debate of taking a cruise without bringing a phone.
 Phones are so much more than a simple device to call or text.
 Now they are our social lives, our entertainment devices, our cameras, and more.

-And even on the cruise ship they are useful for the cruise line app, which features schedules, maps, and more, all right on your phone.
+And on the cruise ship they do all that, plus they are useful for the cruise line’s app, which features schedules, maps, and more, all right on your phone.